blox-eng/blox.bg/content/pages/index.md

       subtitle:
         textAlign: center
   - title:
-      text: Knowledge at the tip of your fingers
+      text: At the tip of your fingers
       color: text-dark
       styles:
         self:
           textAlign: center
       type: TitleBlock
     subtitle: Complex is now simple
-    text: >
+    text: |
-      Blox Base ollects and organizes all knowledge that the Earth has to offer on building, from materials you can use and their characteristics, to the relationships between them and the on-site work.
-We correlate this information on many levels, including price, weather, time and more.
+      Imagine a vast digital library that houses the world's collective wisdom on construction, from ancient techniques to cutting-edge innovations.
+Our platform serves as this comprehensive repository, meticulously gathering and organizing knowledge on every aspect of building – from the diverse materials and their unique properties to the intricate relationships between components and the nuances of on-site work.
+We don't just collect information; we create a rich tapestry of insights by correlating data across multiple dimensions, including cost, climate, and time constraints.
+This multifaceted approach empowers builders, architects, and enthusiasts alike to make informed decisions, fostering innovation and excellence in the ever-evolving field of construction.
     media:
       title: Title of the video
       url: /images/placeholder-video.mp4